1danielcoelho/raytracing-rust/README.md

 ![This came from the book](https://raw.githubusercontent.com/1danielcoelho/raytracing-rust/master/from_the_book.png)

 I tried to make it as idiomatic as possible.
+Takes hours to render a single image as it is single-threaded (so far!)

 # TODO:
 * Multithreading